webdevholland/100-days-of-code/log.md

 **Thoughts:**
 *
 * Gotta remember to include pic of below Pen when I tweet today's progress at [@webdevholland](https://twitter.com/webdevholland).
-* Helps that I'll be working my day job from home tomorrow (which starts in several hours).
+* Helps that I'll be working my day job from home on 9/4 (starts in several hours).

 **Links:**[]
 * Course:  [Learn JavaScript: Full-Stack from Scratch](https://www.udemy.com/share/101qIyAkoedF9STQ==/)